kaminiw-spektra/Github-Advanced-Security/Labs/Lab-08.md

 8. It will display all the CodeQL Critical Alerts; next, open the dropdown for **ghas-bootcamp-WebGoat** to view its alerts.

+    >**Note:** After publishing the campaign, if the newly created campaign does not appear immediately, refresh the page to allow the latest changes to load and display the campaign.

     ![](../images/T1S7i.png)

 1. Now, click on the first **Server-Side request forgery** issue.